SMU law students learn about adverse possession from an expert

-The following are from the November 9, 2011, edition of WFAA News and the November 11 edition of The Dallas Observer.
-They concern a lecture on adverse possession at SMU's Dedman School of Law by Ken Robinson, the Flower Mound man who overtook a vacant suburban home for $16.
+A recent lecture on adverse possession at SMU's Dedman School of Law was conducted by Ken Robinson, the Flower Mound man who overtook a vacant suburban home for $16.

 The property rights law of adverse possession is normally a dry topic, a chapter covered in law school to be forgotten immediately after final exams.
 This will not be the case for about 100 SMU law students who attended a Wednesday evening lecture by Ken Robinson, the Flower Mound man (and subject of an Observer cover story) who overtook a vacant suburban home for $16, the price of filing notice with Denton County.